Amelia Henderson

-Putri Noor Amelia Thripura Henderson binti Abdullah (née Amelia Thripura Henderson, born 20 October 1995 in Selangor) is a Malaysian-British actress, television presenter, YouTuber and model.
+Amelia Thripura Henderson, born 20 October 1995 in Selangor) is a Malaysian-British actor.

 Early life

 Amelia Thripura Henderson was born in Klang, Selangor, Malaysia, and she is the daughter of a Malaysian dentist mother of Ceylonese descent, Dr. Jaya Rudralingam and a Scottish architect father, Graham L. Henderson.
 She has a younger brother named Alexander Rudrakeith Henderson.
 Henderson is a Malaysian-British dual national as she attained British citizenship from her father through birth.
-Henderson is a member of Mensa International.

 Personal life

 Henderson wed a member of the Kedah royal family, Dato’ Indera Tunku Harrunnarasheed Putra bin Tunku Annuar in 2015.
 Following the wedding, Henderson was conferred the honorific form of address as "Yang Berbahagia Datin Indera Amelia Thripura Henderson".
 The couple divorced after 3 years of marriage in 2018.
 They have no children.

+In 2022, she was accused of a breach of contract for A. Aida's drama project of Sekali Lagi Cinta Kembali, and brought the case to the court stating she did "nothing wrong".
+The court ruled in A. Aida's favor in April 2023 and Henderson was ordered to pay RM200,000 to the production.
+However, she won an appeal in the High Court in October 2023 but was ordered to pay RM10,000 compensation to the production.